Contents On This Page

 As you may already know, buffing nails is a very vital process to shiny nails for without it, no manicure is complete.

 When buffing, care should be taken not to go too deep.
 Buffing too deep may cause your nails to become thin and weak.

 Aside from nail buffer, you can as well make use of chamois, denim, flannel or plain paper to buff your nails to a high shine without a buffer.

-So over to you, which of the aforementioned items have you tried?
+So over to you, which of the items as mentioned earlier have you tried?
 And what was your experience?

 Do well to relate it with us via the comment box and don’t forget to SHARE this article with your friends.